6 Things to Focus on When Weaving Fantastic Bible Stories

 Kids will remember better what they’ve experienced with several senses, rather than just what they hear.
 So involve kids.

-Another approach to encourage participation is to choose words or phrases that you’ll repeat several times throughout the story.
+One approach to encourage participation is to choose words or phrases that you’ll repeat several times throughout the story.
 Ask children to make certain sounds or motions whenever they hear these words.
 This keeps them attentive and active in the storytelling.

 You can use this approach with a variety of stories, from Jesus telling his disciples to let the children come to him (the disciples tell the parents, “No, No, No,” complete with shaking heads and fingers) to Jesus calming the sea (make motions and sounds for the rocking boat, the waves, being afraid, then being still).

-When our first- and second-graders heard the Creation story, our framework for it was a giant wall mural.
+When our first and second graders heard the Creation story, our framework for it was a giant wall mural.
 I made a border around the paper that resembled the edges of celluloid film, then divided the mural into “frames.”

 Prior to the story, groups of children each illustrated one part of the Creation.
 During the story, groups pasted their artwork for each day on a frame of the “film.”
 The children were part of telling the story and saw how it all fit together.